scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

-These numbers have been obtained in an isolated machine, measuring at the fifth hot clean-compile iteration (of all the projects and subprojects of the build without counting the tests) and with 2 gigabytes of heap for both sbt and bloop.
+These numbers have been obtained in an isolated machine, measuring at the fifth hot clean-compile iteration (of all the projects and subprojects of the build without counting the tests) and with 2 gigabytes of heap for both sbt and bloop (the shell, not the nailgun integration).
 When benchmarking sbt, we have made sure that dependency resolution and formatting are not measured.

 There are two important observations to make from these numbers: